tkurtbond/tkurtbond.github.io/posts/2020/11/29/looking-at-the-mini-six-rpg-and-related-games/index.rst

 .. type: text

-I'm looking at the Mini Six RPG because I’m planing on running a couple of one shots while our regular D&D game is on hiatus between campaigns.
+I'm looking at the Mini Six RPG because I’m planing on running a couple of one shots while my regular online D&D game is on hiatus between campaigns.
 I’m going to run a Star Wars one shot and a `Breachworld RPG`_ (post apocalypse with rifts into space and time with invaders pouring through) one shot, probably using the light